StrongerXi/Fish/doc/design.md

   - A `board` is a collection of `tile`
     - A `tile` has how many fish is on it

+## Immutability
+Note that all data representations are immutable, __except for board__.
+The rationales include:

+1. Board dimension is likely the biggest performance bottleneck in the game package.
+2. There is a scenario (`get_board_minus_penguins`) when we apply multiple updates to the board in a single function call.
+Mutable board saves resources.
+3. Other data representations are either small enough, or they'll need to be copied frequently (in AI game tree simulation), so they are made immutable.

 # High level control flow